-This portfolio focuses on my work in the nonprofit sector, and a specific nonprofit, the Port Aransas Art Center.
+This portfolio focuses on my work in the nonprofit sector with the Port Aransas Art Center.

 Most nonprofit organizations want to raise significant donations, and most all deserve those leadership gifts.
 But sometimes this requires infrastructure and communications improvements as well as solid research, consistent donor communications, grant writing and more.
 And many nonprofits do not have the budget nor the staff bandwidth to embark upon a concerted development and communications programs.
 That is why I was hired.

-Below are some of the activities on which I have worked during 2018 and 2019.
-The community as a whole is recuperating from the devastation inflicted by Hurricane Harvey in 2017.
-Some of my work has been focused on “doing more with less” (always, smiles), upgrading basic office infrastructure, and preparing the organization to secure major gifts.
+Below are the activities on which I worked during 2018 and 2019.
+The Coastal Bend community as a whole was still recuperating from the devastation inflicted by Hurricane Harvey in 2017.
+Some of my work focused on “doing more with less” (always, smiles), upgrading basic office infrastructure, and preparing the organization to secure major gifts.

 YouTube | Videos are exceedingly popular way for the public to access information and YouTube is the second largest search engine in the world after Google Search.
 I created a new YouTube profile and using Adobe Spark Video, created an initial group of videos to start.